simonsoft/woot/README.md

 # An Implementation of WOOT

 WOOT is a collaborative text editing algorithm, allowing multiple users ("sites") to insert or delete characters (`WChar`) from a shared document (`WString`).
-The algorithm preserves the intention of users, and ensuring that the text converges to the same state for all users.
+The algorithm preserves the intention of users, and ensures that the text converges to the same state for all users.

-It's key properties are simplicity, and avoiding the need for a reliable network or vector clocks.
+Its key properties are simplicity, and avoiding the need for a reliable network or vector clocks (it can be peer-to-peer).

 The key references are: